SoftwareHeritage/snippets/sysadmin/grid5000/cassandra/Readme.md

 [X] disk initialization
 [X] support different cluster topologies (nodes / disks / ...)
 [X] cassandra installation
-[ ] Add a tool to erase the reserved disks (useful to avoid zfs to detect the previous pools and be able to restart from scratch)
-[ ] swh-storage installation
+[X] swh-storage installation
 [ ] journal client for mirroring
 [ ] monitoring by prometheus
+[ ] Add a tool to erase the reserved disks (useful to avoid zfs to detect the previous pools and be able to restart from scratch)

 ## Possible improvments